 Sally K. Smith grew up in Utah where she spent a lot of time looking at mountains and sagebrush.
 Sally received her B.A. in music and human biology from Stanford University.
 Following college she worked in Berlin as a teacher and translator, then earned a law degree at the University of Utah.
 After working as a lawyer in San Francisco and Boston, she became a full time artist.
 Sally studied drawing and oil painting at the Cambridge Center Studio School in Massachusetts and printmaking at City College of San Francisco.
 Smith's work can be found in art collections worldwide including the Hanjin Shipping Company, Seoul, Korea, and private collections in Berlin, Cologne, Zurich, Boston, and the San Francisco Bay Area.

 Materials play an important role in my abstract art.
 For example in my burn rate series I create charcoal with dollar bills invested in the burn rate project.
 The burn rate series questions the value of art, art investment, and money itself.
-In my calorie project, I create charcoal with measured food.
+In my calorie series, I create charcoal with measured food.
 I specify how many calories were burned to create each drawing, e.g. 112 calories of marshmallows, 180 calories of hamburger.
-These pieces tend to be more gestural (think cave painting), whereas the burn rate pieces are more orderly, often using stencils, patterns or rulers.
+These pieces tend to be more gestural (think cave painting), whereas the burn rate pieces are more orderly, often using stencils or rulers.

-I want to create art that celebrates the world and grapples with reality.
+I create art that celebrates the world and grapples with reality.
 By maintaining a fluidity between the abstract and figurative world, I am able to sustain this challenge and to make new discoveries every day in my studio."
 Smith shows her work at Gallery 60six, San Francisco.
 She also sells her work internationally through Singulart, or you can contact her at firstname.lastname@example.org.

 For more information or to arrange a studio visit, please use the form below or email email@example.com.